 Interim solutions will be prioritized for small DACs served by water systems or domestic wells with contaminants above primary MCLs or response levels.
 The initial focus will be on contaminants with acute toxicity, such as nitrate.
 In addition to the normal application process through FAAST, State Water Board staff or TA providers will outreach directly to communities identified as needing interim solutions per the Needs Analysis, the prioritization process outlined in Section III, and other available information.
 After interim solutions are in progress, longer-term TA or planning needs will also be evaluated and addressed.

 As shown in Section III, the cost of providing interim solutions for all impacted households exceeds the available funding.
-Therefore, the provision of an interim solution will be evaluated based on the following criteria:: a) whether the contaminant has an acute or chronic health impact; whether there are multiple contaminants; and the levels of contaminants; b) cost effectiveness; c) technical feasibility; and d) size of community (smaller communities will be given preference over larger communities) with a focus on communities with a population of under 1,000.
+Therefore, the provision of an interim solution will be evaluated based on the following criteria: a) whether the contaminant has an acute or chronic health impact; whether there are multiple contaminants; and the levels of contaminants; b) cost effectiveness; c) technical feasibility; and d) size of community (smaller communities will be given preference over larger communities) with a focus on communities with a population of under 1,000.

 Interim solutions can include POU/POE systems, hauled water, bottled water, vending machines/filling stations, temporary connections to safe water sources, or purchasing water at a higher cost (e.g., outside of a wholesale agreement or using other’s water rights).
 Cost effective and feasible solutions will vary by community size and types of contaminants.
 DFA will support the SAFER Program goal to use alternatives to bottled water wherever feasible and cost-effective.
 Some communities may require a combination of these solutions.
 In some cases, interim solutions may take a phased approach, for example, immediate short-term provision of bottled water while POU/POE treatment is implemented.